 Organic toasted sesame oil is great for Asian coleslaw and organic extra virgin olive oil, and flavored organic extra virgin olive oils enhance Mediterranean salads and are also great drizzled on soups as a garnish.

 For extra crunch and healthy fat, garnish salads with organic hemp seeds, organic tan and black sesame seeds, organic raw and toasted sunflower, and pumpkin seeds, organic nuts like hazelnuts, walnuts, pecans, cashews, and macadamia nuts add nutrition, crunch and texture.

 Garnishes: Drizzle on organic toasted sesame oil on Asian stir fries and soups; Organic extra virgin olive oil, and flavored organic extra virgin olive oils enhance Mediterranean soups and salads, too.

-Baking: I am in love with organic extra virgin coconut oil for all my pastries: cookies, pancakes, cakes, pie crusts, and waffles.
+Baking: I am in love with organic extra virgin coconut oil, pecan oil and grass raised organic butter for all my pastries: cookies, pancakes, cakes, pie crusts, and waffles.